How to Apply

 All JD applicants are required to complete Dalhousie’s online application form; including submitting your personal statement.

-Applicants seeking admission to the JD program must submit their completed online application by February 28, 11:59 pm AT.
-Applicants who wish to be considered for early admission and entrance scholarships must submit their application by November 30, 11:59 PM AT.
+Applicants seeking admission to the JD program must submit their completed online application by January 10, 11:59 pm AT.

 Please note it is the responsibility of the applicant to ensure that all required documentation is received by the JD Admissions Office.
 Incomplete applications will not be assessed.
 See the Supporting Documents section below for more information on what is required.